SerenePrince/hubspot-recommendation-tool/README.md

 ## What It Does

-Inbox previously identified replacement opportunities manually during client discovery calls.
-This tool automates the entire process: fetch the target site, fingerprint its technology stack using a Wappalyzer-style detection engine, and map each detected tool to the HubSpot product that could replace it — in seconds.
+A client comes to Inbox with an existing site, and Inbox works out what it's running and what could be consolidated into HubSpot instead.
+That research was manual.
+This tool is a shortcut for it: fetch the target site, fingerprint its technology stack using a Wappalyzer-style detection engine, and map each detected tool to the HubSpot product that could replace it — in seconds.

+It's meant to speed up discovery, not replace it.
+The output is a starting point for the conversation, not the conclusion.

 ![A finished report: each detected technology with its category, description, and the HubSpot product that could replace it](docs/report.png)